-Fallout TV show on Amazon Prime: what we know so far
+Fallout TV show on Prime Video: what we know so far

 Fallout is getting the small screen treatment - here's what we know.